RedPRL/mugen/README.markdown

 ### Installation

 You need OCaml 4.13 or later.
-Here is the fastest way to install the library with OPAM:
+Here is the fastest way to install the library with OPAM 2.1:

 ```sh
 opam pin mugen git+https://github.com/RedPRL/mugen